-It is sometimes necessary for us to store some elements of personal data outside the European Economic Area (EEA), such as personal data used in chats and some payment information, Click ID, browser meta data and IP addresses.
+It is sometimes necessary for us to store some elements of personal data outside the UK or the European Economic Area (EEA).

 These transfers are subject to special rules under European and UK data protection law.
 For more information regarding these rules, please contact email@example.com

 Data subjects have the following rights, which can be exercised free of charge: